-- The tribal data, which do not use state/county Federal Information Processing Standards (FIPS) codes in the NEI, but rather use the tribal code, were assigned a state/county FIPS code of 88XXX, where XXX is the 3-digit tribal code in the NEI.
+- The tribal data, which do not use state/county Federal Information Processing Standards (FIPS) codes in the NEI, but rather use the tribal code, were assigned a state/county FIPS code of 88XXX, where XXX is the3-digit tribal code in the NEI.
 This change was made because SMOKE requires all sources to have a state/county FIPS code. - Sources that did not have specific counties assigned (i.e., the county code ends in 777) were not included in the modeling because it was only possible to know the state in which the sources resided, but no more specific details related to the location of the sources were available. - Stack parameters for some point sources were defaulted when modeling in SMOKE.
-SMOKE uses default stack parameters by SCC code to gap fill stack parameters if they are missing in the input inventories.
-Also, SMOKE adjusts any stack parameter values that are outside of the SMOKEdefined range of acceptable values.
+SMOKE uses an ancillary file, called the PSTK file, which provides default stack parameters by SCC code to either gap fill stack parameters if they are missing in the NEI or to correct stack parameters if they are outside the ranges specified.